koriaf/parks-bce-integration-bookable-things/api.rst

 .. code-block:: gherkin

    As a booking agent (like BCE)
-   I need to get a list of bookable things visible to me so that I can map Spaces to Bookable Things and so that I know what resources to check the availability of
+   I need to get a list of products visible to me so that I can map Spaces to Bookable Things and so that I know what resources to check the availability of

 .. code-block:: gherkin

    As a delivering organisation
-   I need to get a list of bookable things I created so I can manage them:
+   I need to get a list of products I created so I can manage them:
    * manage slots
    * manage reservations
-   * manage bookable things itself
+   * manage products itself

 .. uml::